 How to Contact Your Representative About Public School Funding

 Federal public school funding is being cut in 2026.
-Here's how to contact your representative to make your voice heard — and how RepReach makes it easy.
+Here's how to contact your representative to protect it.

 The Issue